MateuszKuriata/react_introduction/README.md

 # React Tutorial MKuriata

-This is the example ReactJS app
+This is the example ReactJS app for student exercises

 ## To use